 \section{Introduction}

-\IEEEPARstart{T}{he} human hand is one of the most versatile and dexterous parts of the human body: it performs numerous activities and gestures achieved through a variety of motion strategies.
+\IEEEPARstart{T}{he} human hand is one of the most versatile and dexterous parts of the human body: it performs numerous activities and gestures/grips achieved through a variety of motion strategies.
 With rapid development in the fields of wearable sensing, computing, and mechatronics, a plethora of new applications has emerged to restore, enhance and augment the power of the human hand.
-As an example, intelligent prosthetics allow the control of artificial limbs by decoding movement attempts from muscle physiology \cite{krasoulis2017improved}.
-Human-computer interaction (HCI) applications span from entertainment (e.g., virtual reality (VR)-based immersive gaming \cite{rautaray2011interaction}), to the healthcare sector (e.g., touchless HCI \cite{ruppert2012touchless} and VR-based rehabilitation \cite{saurav2018design}) to the spatial computing field (e.g., real-time gesture-based interaction \cite{cao2024unveiling}).
+For example, intelligent prostheses allow the control of artificial limbs by decoding movement attempts from muscle physiology \cite{krasoulis2017improved}.
+Human-computer interaction (HCI) applications span from entertainment (e.g., virtual reality (VR)-based immersive gaming \cite{rautaray2011interaction}), to healthcare (e.g., touchless HCI \cite{ruppert2012touchless} and VR-based rehabilitation \cite{saurav2018design}) to spatial computing (e.g., real-time gesture-based interaction \cite{cao2024unveiling}).

-These applications decode the hand movement first, and then drive a visual, auditory, or propreoceptive feedback through peripheral interaction \cite{saurav2018design}.
-Movement (or hand gesture) decoding is achieved by processing signals acquired through wearable/nearable sensors such as surface electromyogram (sEMG), camera, etc. Among the available sensing modalities, sEMG-based sensing particularly has been gaining popularity because of its non-invasive nature, the low latency in recording the biosignals and the possibility to record peripheral volitional control signals; these features allow for easy integration with the virtual environment, seamless interaction with the user and a better sense of immersiveness.
-In addition, availability of low-cost, off-the-shelf sEMG armbands that are safe and easy to use makes sEMG a more lucrative mode of sensing.
-Thus, considerable research efforts have been dedicated to develop sEMG-based hand gesture decoding algorithms.
+These applications decode the hand movement and drive a visual, auditory, or propioceptive feedback through peripheral interaction \cite{saurav2018design}.
+Movement (or hand gesture) decoding is achieved by processing signals acquired through sensors such as surface electromyography (sEMG) electrodes, camera, etc. SEMG-based sensing has been gaining popularity because of its non-invasive nature, low latency in recording biosignals and the possibility to record peripheral volitional control signals.
+These features allow for easy integration with the virtual environment, seamless interaction with the user and a better sense of immersiveness.
+In addition, availability of low-cost, safe, easy-to-use, off-the-shelf sEMG armbands make it a more lucrative mode of sensing.
+Thus, considerable research efforts have been dedicated to develop sEMG-based gesture decoding algorithms.